Smart Couples Finish Rich: 9 Steps to Creating a Rich Future for You and Your Partner by David Bach is a personal finance book published in 2001.

 Step 1 – Understand The Facts & Myths About Couples and Money

-No. 1 – If we love each other, we won’t fight about money
+- Myth #1: If we love each other, we won’t fight about money

-No. 2 – It takes money to make money
+- Myth #2: It takes money to make money

-No. 3 – We don’t make enough yet to be investors
+- Myth #3: We don’t make enough to invest

-No. 4 – Taxes and inflation are now under control
+- Myth #4: Taxes and inflation are under control

-No. 5 – If we don’t talk about money, everything will work out OK
+- Myth #5: If we don’t talk about money, it’ll be fine

 Step 2 – Determine the True Purpose of Money in Your Life